Skip navigation

 It's also important to use inclusive language in all company communications and to ensure that all policies and benefits are inclusive of LGBTQIA+ individuals.
 Policies should include gender-neutral options in forms and documents and inclusive healthcare benefits that cover gender-affirming treatments.

 Finally, be sure to visibly recognize and celebrate the achievements and contributions of LGBTQIA+ employees.
-Celebrations can include highlighting their accomplishments in company-wide communications, providing opportunities for them to take on leadership roles and creating Employee Resource Groups (ERGs) that specifically support the LGBTQIA+ community.
+Celebrations can include highlighting their accomplishments in company-wide communications, providing opportunities for them to take on leadership roles and creating employee resource groups (ERGs) that specifically support the LGBTQIA+ community.
 Taking overt actions to demonstrate support can create a workplace culture where all employees feel valued and included.

 4. Create a calendar of programming for celebrating Pride Month at work.